chidi150c/coinbase/misc/prompt7_Change_Description.md

-Help me write a CHANGE_DESCRIPTION for the code you want to modify.
+Help me write a CHANGE_DESCRIPTION for the code you want to modify based on our agreed items currently.

 The CHANGE_DESCRIPTION must be: